dereuromark/cakephp-ide-helper/docs/Annotations.md

 Use `-p PluginName` to annotate inside a plugin.
 It will then use the plugin name as namespace.

 Tip: Use `*` wildcard to refer to a group of plugins.
-Make sure to only touch internal plugins (in version control), however.
-E.g. `-p SomePrefix/*` which are all inside your own `plugins/` directory - and not in `vendor/`.
+E.g. `-p SomePrefix/*` which are all inside your own `plugins/` directory.
+You can also use `-p all` for all such app plugins.

+For more than one plugin the command will not run into `vendor/` plugins, to avoid accidental modification there.

 ### Primary model via $modelClass definition
 When defining `$modelClass` it will be used instead: